RX-78GP02A/DSA-Module/Linked Lists/linkedListsDrills.md

 9. Doubly linked list
 Implement a doubly linked list.
 The primary functions of the doubly linked list would be insert (First, Last, Before, After, and At), remove, and find.
 Write a function mainDLL, and within it create the doubly linked list DLL and add the following items to it: Aquaria, Caprica, Gemenon, Picon, Sagittaron.

+Add Tauron to the list
+Remove Picon from the list

+10. Reverse a DLL
+Given the doubly linked list above, write a program that reverses the doubly linked list.
+How is this implementation different than reversing the singly linked list?